EddyIonescu/eddyionescu.github.io/_posts/2017-01-30-Reflecting on Transibot.md

 <ul>
 <li>Hosted on AWS Elastic-Beanstalk.</li>
 <li>Has auto-scaling and load-balancing.</li>
-<li>Used AWS certificate manager to make SSL certificate (free) for bot.transibot.com (as Messenger only communicates via https).</li>
+<li>Used AWS certificate manager to make SSL certificate (free) for bot.transibot.com (as Messenger only communicates via HTTPS).</li>
 <li>Configured VPC (Virtual Privater Cloud) as to have outside Internet access and allow inbound connections.</li>
 </ul>

 Development:
 <ul>
 <li>Hosted on AWS EC2 Instance</li>
-<li>Couldn't use AWS certificate manager for EC2, so I had to buy one (about $10/year, thanks <a href="http://velocity.uwaterloo.ca">Velocity</a> for covering that :) for devbot.transibot.com (as Messenger only communicates via https with certificates signed by a certificate authority).</li>
+<li>Couldn't use AWS certificate manager for EC2, so I had to buy one (about $10/year, thanks <a href="http://velocity.uwaterloo.ca">Velocity</a> for covering that :) for devbot.transibot.com (as Facebook wants certificates signed by a certificate authority).</li>
-<li>Used NGinx on Ubuntu as to set up Https and SSL on the instance.</li>
+<li>Used NGINX on Ubuntu as to set up HTTPS and SSL on the instance.</li>
 </ul>

 Tutorials I referred to: